dcreemer/sample/README.md

 I *never* install anything into the system-provided Python runtime -- I believe it is there for use by other system services and tools.
 To bootstrap my own Python runtime, I use `pyenv` to install a modern version of Python 3 (Python 3.9+), and then set that as my personal global runtime.
-The system Python runtime uses as a _shared_ directory for all `pip install`ed packages.
+The system Python runtime uses a _shared_ directory for all `pip install`ed packages.
 If two Python-based applications depend on different versions of a common library, one will see an untested and potentially incompatible version (this is sometimes called "[dependency hell](https://en.wikipedia.org/wiki/Dependency_hell)").
 Python can easily avoid this problem